SEKOIA-IO/documentation/docs/xdr/features/detect/sigma.md

   selection1:
     process.parent.name: '*'
   ```
-  Otherwise the rule will also work if the field `process.parent.name` does not exist.
+  Otherwise the rule will also raise an alert if the field `process.parent.name` does not exist.
 Sometimes it is not an issue, however it can be in case of high false positives without that field for instance.

 ## Correlation
 Detection objects apply a signature to a single event to determine if there is a match.
 What if you want to create more complex signatures that would require several events to match?
 You can do this with Sigma Correlation rules.